A brain injury from an accident can leave you unable to work

 • Michael Burgis & Associates, P.C

 Unlike spinal cord injuries and catastrophic injuries to limbs, which have a visible impact on a victim, the effects of a serious traumatic brain injury (TBI) are often invisible.
 However, they can have severe, even lifelong consequences for the victim.
-While motor vehicle accidents are among the leading cause of TBI, long-term damage to the brain can result from any blow to the head or problems resulting from a cut-off of oxygen; including birth injuries to the baby or problems under general anesthesia.
+While motor vehicle accidents are among the leading cause of TBI, long-term damage to the brain can result from any blow to the head or problems resulting from a cut-off of oxygen, including birth injuries to the baby or problems under general anesthesia.

 TBIs have varied and potentially profound effects on victims